swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 ~~~
 {:class="out"}

-To remove a variable from Matlab, use the `clear` command:
+To remove a variable from MATLAB, use the `clear` command:

 ~~~
 clear weight_lb